KJ-52: Name

-Works
+Career

 In 2002, Sorrentino released his second album, Collaborations.
 The album's title referred to the numerous contributions made to the album by guest artists, including Pillar, John Reuben and Thousand Foot Krutch.
 Collaborations also represented his first nomination for a Dove Award, for "Rap/Hip Hop/Dance Album of the Year" in 2003.

 KJ-52 has won four Dove Awards, three in the "Rap/Hip Hop Album of the Year" category.
 He took the 2004 award for It’s Pronounced Five Two, the 2006 award for Behind the Musik (A Boy Named Jonah), and the 2007 award for Remixed.
 He received an additional honor in 2007, for "Never Look Away" from Behind the Musik, in the "Rap/Hip Hop Recorded Song" category.
 KJ never tried out for American Idol, but suggested such in his song "Fivetweezy".

 In October 2008, he released his album, The Yearbook: The Missing Pages, a re-release of his album, The Yearbook.
 It comes with the original record with a slip over cover that has a code to download the 13 songs.